The kubelet needs to preserve node stability when available compute resources

 If either resource is exhausted, the node would become unstable.

-can pro-actively monitor for and prevent against total starvation
+The kubelet can pro-actively monitor for and prevent against total starvation

 of a compute resource.
-In those cases, the kubelet
+In those cases, the kubelet can pro-actively fail one

 or more pods in order to reclaim the starved resource.
-When the kubelet
+When the kubelet fails

-a pod, it terminates all containers in the pod, and the PodPhase
+a pod, it terminates all containers in the pod, and the PodPhase is

-transitioned to Failed
+transitioned to Failed.

-can support the ability to trigger eviction decisions on the
+The kubelet can support the ability to trigger eviction decisions on the

 signals described in the table below.
 The value of each signal is described in

-the description column based on the kubelet
+the description column based on the kubelet summary API.

-Eviction Signal | Description |
+| Eviction Signal | Description |

 memory.available |